Self-help for depression

 Beat the depression cycle by doing things you enjoy

 When you’re down, it can be hard to get motivated to do the things that make you feel good.
-It can also seem impossible to enjoy doing something if you’re experiencing depression.
-Even so, each day, try to make yourself do one thing you used to enjoy doing, to give yourself a sense of achievement.
+Each day, try to do one thing you used to enjoy, to give yourself a sense of achievement.

 The activity could be super-simple, such as reading five pages of a book, dancing to a song you like, watching a documentary or spending five minutes drawing.

-Check out our ‘Ways to Relax’ library for simple, fun and low-energy activities for more depression self-help inspiration.
+Check out our self-care collection for more depression self-help ideas.

 Talk it out with someone

-Again, make your goal realistic: if you’ve been avoiding your friends altogether, a starting point might be to send a text or to send a reply that you’ve been putting off.
+Again, make your goal realistic.
+If you’ve been avoiding your friends, a starting point might be to send a text or to send a reply that you’ve been putting off.

-B Vitamins: these are a group of nutrients which serve lots of different functions in your body.
-One thing they help you do is break down energy from your food, so if you don’t have enough of them in your diet it can impact your mood and contribute to other issues like depression.
+B vitamins.
+These nutrients help to break down energy from your food, so if you aren’t getting enough of them, it can impact your mood.
 They can be found in wholegrain bread, fresh meat, beans, nuts, and dark green vegetables.

-Omega-3s: these are a type of ‘fatty acid’ found in fish, beans, canola oil, nuts and dark green vegetables.
-They are important to the functioning of your brain and studies have found that low levels of omega-3 can contribute to depression.
+Omega-3s.
+These are a type of ‘fatty acid’ found in fish, beans, canola oil, nuts and dark green vegetables.
+They are important for the functioning of your brain.
+Studies have found that low levels of omega-3 can contribute to depression.

-This doesn’t necessarily mean having a whole new ‘diet’.
+Eating healthily doesn’t necessarily mean changing your whole diet.
 It could just mean trying out some different foods and seeing how they make you feel.
-Plus, if you like cooking you could end up with a meaningful and enjoyable hobby!
+Plus, if you like cooking you could end up with an enjoyable new hobby!

 Think about your media consumption

-One thing you can do is write down all the things you see in the media you consume which makes you feel sad, anxious, or drained.
-Then, write down everything that makes you feel inspired, connected, and informed.
-Finally, think about how you can see less of the things in the first list and more of the things on the second list.
+Try writing down all the things you see in the media you consume that make you feel sad, anxious or drained.
+Then, write down everything that makes you feel inspired, connected and informed.
+Think about how you can see less of the things on the first list and more of the things on the second list.

 Join a depression support group

-It can be helpful to talk with people who’ve gone through a similar experience.
+Support groups offer a chance to learn how to cope with depression from people who have been through it.
 Check out key services for help with depression for more information.
-You could also chat with someone from a support service, over the phone or online.
+You could also chat on the phone or online with someone from a support service.

-For many people, being creative is a way to think through hard feelings and experiences, and many people find this helpful on the path to recovery.
-For example, you could write stories or music, draw or paint, or play an instrument.
+For many people, being creative is a way to think through hard feelings and experiences.
+You could write stories or music, draw or paint, or play an instrument.

 Develop a healthy sleep routine

+Good sleep is one of the most important coping strategies for depression.
 Sleep has a huge effect on our physical and emotional health.
-It’s likely that your previous sleep routine has gotten out of whack, which may affect everything from being able to go to school or work, to having the energy to see your friends.
-Get some tips to help you get into a sleeping routine.
+A poor sleep routine can affect everything – from being able to go to school or work, to having the energy to see your friends.
+Get some tips on how to get a good night’s sleep.

 What do I do if self-help isn’t working?

-If you’ve tried the depression self-help strategies above but your symptoms are still overwhelming, go and see your GP or a mental health professional for additional help with depression.
+If you’ve tried the depression self-help strategies above but your symptoms are still overwhelming, seek out professional help.
+Your GP or a mental health professional can offer additional help with depression.

 What can I do now?

-Check out support options for depression here.
+Check out support options for depression.
 These include some apps you can use to help with symptoms of depression.

 Read about treatments for depression.